 Eastern politicians, including Merkel, have been actively encouraged to conform to western policy priorities, emphasizing national priorities over regional ones.
 And fear of mentioning the regional divide and its painful history has contributed to political silence around eastern issues within the main political parties.

 Historically, this political attitude may have made sense at the federal level.
-Even within a proportional-representation electoral system, Die Linke, the party that has long claimed to represent the east, has never received enough votes to join federal governing coalitions in parliament.
+Even within a proportional-representation electoral system, Die Linke, the party that has long claimed to represent the east, has not been invited to join federal coalitions in parliament because the SPD and Greens still find some of their policies — like their anti-NATO stance — too radical.
+However, Die Linke also did not receive enough votes in the recent 2017 federal elections to form a coalition.
 And mega-parties such as the CDU and SPD may not have been incentivized to prioritize a small minority of their voters.

 Over time, though, mainstream parties not addressing eastern voters’ concerns may have left space for a populist party promising different representation, one that’s challenging Germany’s liberal democracy.
 Established in 2013, the AfD has specifically campaigned against policies unpopular in the east, such as with migration and climate action.
 Beyond presenting reunification as “colonialist,” the party’s recent successes in Saxony, Brandenburg and Thuringia state elections were based on a platform promising a reunification redo.
 The AfD isn’t promising to undo reunification or advocating for separatism.
 Instead, it has found success tapping into eastern voters’ bitterness by promising a supposedly better version of reunification through their far-right platform.
 In September, its campaign was so successful that the AfD outperformed Die Linke in Saxony and Brandenburg.